oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 All of section 2.2 of {{RFC8693}} applies.
 In addition, the following applies to implementations that conform to this specification.

-* Returned authorization grants MUST be audienced to the requested authorization server.
+* The "aud" claim in the returned authorization grant MUST identify the requested authorization server.
 This corresponds with [RFC 7523 Section 3, Point 3](https://datatracker.ietf.org/doc/html/rfc7523#section-3) and is there to reduce missuse and to prevent clients from presenting access tokens as an authorization grant to an authorization server in a different domain.

-* The returned authorization grant MAY be audienced to multiple authorization servers, provided that trust relationships exist with them (e.g. through federation).
-It is RECOMMENDED that only one audience is used to prevent an authorization server in one domain from presenting the client's authorization grant to an authorization server in a different trust domain.
+* The "aud" claim included in the returned authorization grant MAY identify multiple authorization servers, provided that trust relationships exist with them (e.g. through federation).
+It is RECOMMENDED that the "aud" claim is restricted to a single authorization server to prevent an authorization server in one domain from presenting the client's authorization grant to an authorization server in a different trust domain.
 For example, this will prevent the authorization server in Domain B from presenting the authorization grant it received from the client in Domain A to the authorization server for Domain C.

 ### Example